The Auroras of Autumn: Contents

 The book features a collection of poems containing also the 1948 Stevens long poem of the same name, whose title refers to the aurora borealis, or the "Northern Lights", in the fall.
 The book collects 32 Stevens poems written between 1947 and 1950, and was his last collection before his 1954 Collected Poems.

-The long poem in the book which is titled "The Auroras of Autumn" is a 240-line poem divided into ten cantos of 24 lines each.
+The title poem of the book is 240 lines long and divided into ten cantos of 24 lines each.
 It is considered one of Stevens' more challenging and "difficult" works, and a 20th-century example of the English Romantic tradition.
 According to critic Harold Bloom, it is Stevens' only major poem "in which he allows himself to enter in his proper person, as a kind of dramatic figure."
 On this reading, the poem comes to an early climax at the end of canto VI, where Stevens describes a tension between his own imagination and a disintegrative and elusive reality, his subject: